eightyfour/canny/README.md

    * async
      * fixes double file loading issues in loadHTML when URL rewrite is needed - resources will only be loaded if the file is appended to the DOM

+**0.1.14**

+   * whisker
+     * add the wk-bind functionality - makes possible to execute a funciton pointer for each rendered node